Nutella Surprise Cookies

 9) Once all the cookies are formed, use a measuring cup (or your hands) to smash down each ball of dough until it’s flat.

 10) Bake cookies at 350 degrees F for 12 minutes.
 Let cool before eating.

 I was really worried about filling cookies.
 I mean, it seems like it shouldn’t work.
 It seems like the filling should just flow out and make a big mess all over the place.

 But that doesn’t happen.
 The cookie dough seals it in and completely conceals the hidden fruits.

 In a small bowl, combine the Nutella and powdered sugar and stir to combine.
-Then form 24 small balls of Nutella.
+Then form 18 small balls of Nutella.
 They should be about Teaspoon sized.
 Go a bit bigger if you like to live on the edge.

 Just roll the balls quickly to make them roundish.
 They don’t have to be perfect obviously.
 Lay them out on a baking sheet lined with wax paper.